Architecture¶

 Design Principles¶

-- Safe - Written in safe Rust
+- Safe - Written in safe Rust, memory-safe by design

-- Modular - Clear crate boundaries
+- Modular - Clear crate boundaries, strict layering

-- Extensible - Plugin architecture
+- Extensible - Plugin architecture, multiple storage backends